June 5, 1981

 January 14, 2017

-The Bill and Melinda Gates Foundation announces that it will invest $140 million in a new HIV-prevention tool.
-The funds will go to develop implants that can deliver HIV-prevention medication continuously over a long period of time—eliminating the need for people to take daily preexposure prophylaxis (PrEP).
+The Bill and Melinda Gates Foundation announces the investment of $140 million in a new HIV-prevention tool, implants that can deliver HIV-prevention medication continuously over a long period of time.

 January 24, 2018